esl-epfl/DIsco-CGRA-sim/kernels/fir_filter_2_col/README.md

 ## Kernel description

-This kernel uses both columns of VWR2A to run a Finite Impulse Response (FIR) filter on the input data.
+This kernel uses both columns of DISCO-CGRA to run a Finite Impulse Response (FIR) filter on the input data.

 ## Kernal usage

 Inputs:
 * A vector of data to be filtered.
-Its size should be divisible by twice VWR size of the VWR2A (i.e. 2x128 = 256).
+Its size should be divisible by twice VWR size of the DISCO-CGRA (i.e. 2x128 = 256).
 * The "taps" (i.e. filter coefficients) to convolve with the input

 SRF Initialization: